 For example, exclusive deals with media partners drive placements but inhibit press freedom and access.
 Overuse of media and influencer ‘blacklists’ for critical coverage also feels unethical.

-However, targeted pitching prioritizing likely interested contacts respects reporters’ time and focus.
+However, targeted pitching prioritizes likely interested contacts while respecting reporters’ time and focus.
 It benefits all sides in the end.
 There are nuances to these scenarios and others that require ethical PR analysis.

 Maintaining Transparency and Authenticity